darkfeline/dantalian/doc/dev/library.rst

 normally, i.e., as a directory and as a tag, but in almost all cases it should not be used as a tag and should be considered an implementation detail.

+Everywhere a tag is needed in a library's method calls, a path to a directory can be substituted.